Adil-Ijaz7/Catalyst/README.md

-# Aiora Code Agent
+# Catalyst

-Aiora Code Agent is a production-ready MVP VS Code extension that brings an AI-powered coding agent into your workspace.
+Catalyst is a production-ready MVP VS Code extension that brings an AI-powered coding agent into your workspace.
 It combines a modular TypeScript backend, multi-provider model routing (OpenRouter-first), a responsive webview chat experience, staged file mutations, terminal tooling, diagnostics access, and diff approval before applying changes.

 ## Features